-On Easter Monday 2018, 250 years to the day since Astley's first performances at a field in Lambeth known as Ha'penny (= Halfpenny) Hatch, Barltrop unveiled a commemorative plaque funded and erected by the area's #Lambeth Estate Residents' Association.
+On Easter Monday 2018, 250 years to the day since Astley's first performances at a field in Lambeth known as Ha'penny (= Halfpenny) Hatch, Barltrop unveiled a commemorative plaque funded and erected by the area's #Lambeth Estate Residents' Association - the country’s first-ever permanent commemorative marker of Philip and Patty Astley’s initiative.
 That afternoon at the nearby @WaterlooEast Theatre, he premiered a carefully-researched one-man play telling the story.
 To impersonate Philip Astley, he was dressed in an authentic replica of the military costume worn by the founding father of circus.
 And points out Chris, 'Astley was the initiator, but he wasn't the sole contributor.
 Astley’s wife rode with him, beat a drum to draw the crowds, and took the entrance money.
 She was Patty Jones, and I'm keen to highlight her important role as a very active and hard-working partner'.

 And also the role of a third participant.
 Gibraltar was the horse given to Astley by his former commander in the Light Horse when Colonel Eliott was made Baron Heathfield of Gibraltar after a distinguished and heroic career.
 Horse and man were working partners for decades; his trusted equine companion was part of Astley’s success, and almost as famous as the man himself.